Ajay1105/otp-verifier/README.md

 4. **Change Email:**
    - Users can change their email ID by clicking on the "Change Email" button.

+5. **Send another OTP**
+   - Users after successful verification can request for more OTP.

 ### OTP Types

 Select one of the following OTP types: